 During my 24-year tenure, UCH’s HUD affordable housing grew exponentially, adding 57 communities to this part of our ministry spanning 13 states.
-We also increased our number of healthcare communities to seven as we acquired Four Winds in Jackson, Ohio, and Patriot Ridge in Fairborn, Ohio.
+We also increased our number of healthcare communities to seven as we acquired Four Winds in Jackson, Ohio, and Trinity Community at Fairborn (formerly Patriot Ridge) in Fairborn, Ohio.
 I was always very focused on the people in the communities and knew they were the reason I had a job.
 It wasn’t about me.
 It was always about those we served.

 I remember philanthropist Ruth Parker, who was a very unassuming lady and unpretentious, but focused on what she wanted.
 We certainly appreciated Ruth’s partnership with UCH, her hard work, financial commitment, and dedication to bring her dream to fruition.